WFRCAnalytics/Resources/py-tdm-env/setup-py-tdm-env.md

 **Step 7: Select py-tdm-env Kernel**

 The new environment should be automatically selected.
-If its not automatically selected, select the newly created kernel from the kernel selection box (top-right corner) with `Select Kernel/Jupyter Kernel../py-tdm-env`.
+If its not selected, select the newly created kernel from the kernel selection box (top-right corner) with `Select Kernel/Jupyter Kernel../py-tdm-env`.
 Alternatively, you may also select the Python environment from the kernel selection box (top-right corner) with `Select Kernel/Python Environments../py-tdm-env`.
 Both should allow you to run cells in a Jupyter Notebook file.

 In general, whenever you run a Jupyter Notebook file (.ipynb) you will need to select a kernel from the `Select Kernel` menu option.
 Fortunately, once you add a kernel spec that kernel is stored in the picklist for future uses.
 Therefore, whenever you open or reopen a .ipynb in Visual Studio, the `py-tdm-env` should always be available to select.
-This also means you are able to download different Python environments and add additional kernel specs to the picklist.
+Note that you also have the capability to download different Python environments and add additional kernel specs to the picklist.

 *Note: The `Select Kernel` option only shows when a Jupyter notebook file is open.*